nomadjimbob/mikio/README.md

 ## Releases

+-   **_2023-10-30_**

+    -   Added support for the FastWiki plugin.
+Requested by kjumybit.
+    -   Fixed panels on the Administration page sometimes showing dots as part of the name.

 -   **_2023-10-20_**

     -   Fixed LESS engine not being discovered when DokuWiki is hosted in a sub directory.
 Thanks Jan.